pocorall/scaloid-apidemos/README.md

 This is a maven project.
 Issue `mvn package` to build, and `mvn android:deploy` to deploy on your virtual device.

+### Requirements

+Scaloid-ApiDemos requires Android API Level 16 and above.
+Please note that this is just a requirement of Scaloid-ApiDemos project.
+**Scaloid supports Android API Level 8 and above.**

 ### Roadmap

 * **Completely move the code from Java to Scala** <br/>